Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: An example: Coulomb interaction in graphene

-Since $\Upsilon_{\gamma^{0}}(k,p)$ depends only on $G(k)$ and $G(p)$, the DS equation of $G(p)$ decouples completely from that of the boson propagator and all the other correlation functions, and becomes self-closed.
-Now one could substitute the generic form of $G(p)$, given by Eq.~(\ref{Eq:fullGp}), into its DS equation and then obtain
+Since $\Upsilon_{\gamma^{0}}(k,p)$ depends only on $G(k)$ and $G(p)$, the DS equation of $G(p)$ is self-closed, decoupled from that of the boson propagator and all the other correlation functions.
+Now we could substitute the generic form of $G(p)$, given by Eq.~(\ref{Eq:fullGp}), into its DS equation and then obtain

 This DS equation can be readily decomposed into three coupled integral equations of $A_{0}(p)$, $A_{1}(p)$, and $m(p)$.
 Calculating the trace of Eq.~(\ref{Eq:DSEG3}) leads to the equation of $m(p)$.
-Multiplying matrix $\gamma^{0}$ and $\gamma^{1}$ to both sides of Eq.~(\ref{Eq:DSEG3}) and then calculating the trace leads to the equations of $A_{0}(p)$ and $A_{1}(p)$, respectively.
-Interaction-induced effects of Dirac fermions can be extracted from the numerical solutions of $A_{0}(p)$, $A_{1}(p)$, and $m(p)$.
+Multiplying matrix $\gamma^{0}$ and $\gamma^{1}$ to both sides of Eq.~(\ref{Eq:DSEG3}) and then calculating the trace yield the equations of $A_{0}(p)$ and $A_{1}(p)$, respectively.
+The interaction-induced effects of Dirac fermions can be extracted from the numerical solutions of $A_{0}(p)$, $A_{1}(p)$, and $m(p)$.

 The exact integral equations of $A_0(p)$, $A_1(p)$, and $m(p)$ are